-I wish to thank University Press of Mississippi for providing a copy of the book via NetGalley in exchange for an honest review.
+I wish to thank Yale University Press for providing a copy of the book via NetGalley in exchange for an honest review.

 Book Format Read: